SystangoTechnologies/Crashalert/README.md

 # rn-crash-reporter

-A reporter that stores users actions steps and runtime crashes info.
+A reporter that stores user actions step and runtime crashes info.
 You no longer need to change existing code, you just need to import our components in your js classes.

 Version 1.0.0 supports react-native >= 0.18.0